tewhatuora/cinc-fhir-ig/input/pagecontent/PharmacyClaiming.md

 It represents the ICPSA payment request by the provider via their PhMS for dispensing(s) at the pharmacy for either:
 * One specific patient (NHI) during the claim period; or
 * All supply orders during the claim period
-  * These do not have a patient and instead a data-absent-reason of "not-applicable" must be supplied in the mandatory `patient` attribute instead of the reference to a Patient.
+  * These do not have a patient and instead a `data-absent-reason` of "not-applicable" must be supplied in the mandatory `patient` (or `subject`) attribute instead of the reference to a Patient.

 It can be identified from the `type` (pharmacy) and `subType` (ICPSA) attributes of the Claim in addition to its specific profile.

 It is recommended to submit a FHIR `Bundle` including the `Claim` and referenced resources for each patient (or supply orders) per prescription per day.

-### Endpoints (FHIR REST)
+## Endpoints (FHIR REST)

 - **Create (submit claim)**: POST [base]/Claim
 - **Update**: PUT [base]/Claim/{id}